 You should indicate in your application how your proposed research specifically aligns to the interests of a named research group.

-When applying for the MPhil/PhD programme at the University of Lincoln, a research proposal will be an essential part of your application that will be used to assess both the academic potential of your proposed research and our ability to supervise and support you to a successful completion.
-The purpose of this document is to guide you in writing a research proposal and provide you with tips on how to write a good research application.
-Quality rather than quantity is the key to a good proposal; as such we are looking for 3000-5000 word research proposal.
+When applying for the MPhil/PhD programme at the University of Lincoln, a research proposal will be an essential part of your application.
+It will be used to assess both the academic potential of your proposed research and our ability to supervise and support you to a successful completion.
+The purpose of this document is to guide you in writing a research proposal.
+We are looking for approximately 3,000-5,000 word research proposal.

-The introduction should set the context of your proposal and explain what you will research, why the research is of value and how you propose to go about it.
-The introduction is your opportunity to demonstrate that your proposed research has a significant contribution to existing bodies of literature.
+Context: set the context of your research and explain what you will research, why the research is of value and how you propose to go about it.
+You also need to demonstrate that your proposed research has a significant contribution to existing bodies of literature.
 That is, it should explain clearly how your research will either fill a gap, develop, complete or follow on from previous research.

-Include a list all literature sources cited in the proposal using Harvard style of referencing
+References: include a list all literature sources cited in the proposal using Harvard style of referencing.

 This cannot be stressed enough.
 You need to demonstrate your knowledge of current literature on your topic and how your research would contribute to it.
 What would your research add to current literature and what would make a unique contribution to research on the topic?
 To do this, you need to draw on relevant research (not everything ever written on the topic but key articles/texts) and demonstrate critical reflection on this work and how your own study would add to it.